-- Provides coordination administrative support to the college's Research Ethics Board including: - Clarifies procedures; manages agendas; schedules meetings; conducts all meeting organization (preparing, assembling and distributing necessary materials for review by the committee members / meeting attendees; records, prepares and distributes minutes/decisions; and follows up on action items. - Creates streamlined templates for agenda, minutes and materials to be used for committees and by other administrators. - Manages confidential internal REB portal ensuring it is up to date. - Liaises with the REB Chair regarding status of REB applications - Prepares REB approval letters - Coordinates and organizes various (non-committee) meetings and project planning sessions: - $\circ$ $\;$ Schedules meetings and/or planning sessions. - Assists project team with execution of meetings and follows up on deliverables. - $\circ$ $\;$ Assists with identification of stakeholders and attendees
+- Provides coordination and high level, often confidential, administrative support to division/collegewide committees including: - Clarifies procedures; manages agendas; schedules meetings; conducts all meeting organization (preparing, assembling and distributing necessary materials for review by the committee members / meeting attendees; records, prepares and distributes minutes/decisions; and follows up on action items. - Schedules monthly division meetings. - Creates streamlined templates for agenda, minutes and materials to be used for committees and by other administrators. - Manages confidential internal websites or sharepoint sites, ensuring appropriate security. - Coordinates and organizes various (non-committee) meetings and project planning sessions: - Schedules meetings and/or planning sessions. - Assists project team with execution of meetings and follows up on deliverables. - Assists with identification of stakeholders and attendees